Olivia Rodrigo

-Rodrigo has achieved two Billboard Hot 100 number-one singles, one Billboard 200 number-one album, and five multi-Platinum certifications by the Recording Industry Association of America (RIAA).
-In addition to other recognitions, she has won an American Music Award, seven Billboard Music Awards and four MTV Video Music Awards.
-Time named her the 2021 Entertainer of the Year and Billboard named her Woman of the Year in 2022.
+Overall, Rodrigo has released three Billboard Hot 100 number-one singles, two US Billboard 200 number-one albums, and eight songs with multi-platinum certifications from the Recording Industry Association of America (RIAA).
+Her accolades include three Grammy Awards, four MTV Video Music Awards, and seven Billboard Music Awards.
+She was recognized as Time's Entertainer of the Year in 2021, Billboard's Woman of the Year in 2022, and twice as ASCAP's Pop Music Songwriter of the Year in 2022 and 2024.